CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Experiments

 \subsection{Quantitative Analysis Results and Discussion}

-\paragraph{Disentanglement Performance in Single and Multi-Factor Change} We evaluate four common disentanglement metrics: FVM~\cite{factor-vae}, MIG~\cite{beta-tcvae}, SAP~\cite{sap}, and DCI~\cite{dci}, and more details of evaluation settings are in Appendix~\ref{appendix: experiment details}.
+\paragraph{Disentanglement Performance in Single and Multi-Factor Change} We evaluate four common disentanglement metrics: FVM~\citep{factor-vae}, MIG~\citep{beta-tcvae}, SAP~\citep{sap}, and DCI~\citep{dci}.
 As shown in Table~\ref{table: quantitative analysis}, our method gradually improves the disentanglement learning in dSprites, 3D Cars, 3D Shapes, and smallNORB datasets in most metrics.
-This result also shows that our method positively affects single factor change conditions.
-More details are in Appendix~\ref{appendix: statistically significant}.

 To show the quantitative score of the disentanglement in multi-factor change, we evaluate the m-FVM$_k$, where max($k$) is 2, 3, and 4 in 3D Cars, smallNORB, and dSprites datasets respectively.
+These results also show that our method positively affects single and multi-factor change conditions.
 As shown in Table~\ref{table: disentanglement rank}, the proposed method shows a statistically significant improvement, as indicated by the higher average rank of dataset metrics compared to other approaches.

-It implies that our method has the benefit of disentanglement learning in the multi-factor change condition.
-We provide additional results in Appendix~\ref{appendix: 3d shapes}.
+\paragraph{Comparison of Plug-in Methods} To compare our method with a wider range of approaches, we evaluate the disentanglement performance of the plug-in style method, G-VAE~\cite{groupified-vae} and apply both methods to $\beta$-TCVAE.
+As shown in Table~\ref{table: groupified vae}, our method shows statistically significant improvements in disentanglement learning although $\beta$ hyper-parameter of CFASL is smaller than G-VAE.